 I frantically glanced around, looking for a neighborhood to escape into.
 Seeing a narrow road to my right, I yanked the steering wheel.
 The cramped road was a dead end and I was wedged in between several cars.
 I paused, trying to catch my breath and regain my thoughts.
 After silently praying and taking deep breaths, I finally managed to back out and return to the main road without a collision.

-Despite that terrifying situation, I’ve found that my anxiety melts away when I pray each morning before my drive.
+Despite that terrifying situation, I’ve found that my panic and anxiety melts away when I pray each morning before my drive.
 When we give God permission to protect us in our daily lives, He promises to do just that.
 No matter how big or small our fears are, we can find peace knowing that God is always present.
 “Because he loves me,” says the LORD, “I will rescue him; I will protect him, for he acknowledges my name” (Psalm 91:14).